 - sad

 - shocked

 - left out

 - lonely

 - worried about your sibling

 - anxious

 - selfish

 - confused

-- frustrated
+- frustrated/angry

 - helpless.

 When you worry, you may notice your heart racing, sweating or feeling dizzy.
 You may have trouble sleeping or have nightmares.
+You might also get headaches or a sore stomach.